jesusfcc/APOSTLES-MINT-/APOSTLE MINT/README.md

-# tHe AposTLes - Farcaster Mini App
+# The Apostles - Farcaster Mini App

 A Farcaster Mini App for minting Apostle NFTs on Base Sepolia.